 - Stir in the eggs and cornmeal.

 - Form the mixture into patties.
 Place on a plate or baking sheet and refrigerate for t least 30 minutes (this helps the patties stay together during cooking).

 - Heat remaining olive oil in a large skillet over medium-high heat.
 Add patties to the pan, without crowding & working in batches if necessary, and cook 7-10 minutes until the bottoms are golden brown.
 Flip and cook another 7-10 minutes on the other side.

 - Add crumbled feta to a food processor and pulse until small crumbs remain.
 Add in cream cheese and puree for 4-5 minutes, scraping down the sides when necessary, until feta is super creamy.

 Place burgers on your favorite buns.
 Spread a healthy portion of whipped feta on top of the burger and add your favorite toppings!

 Source: The Corner Kitchen Blog

 And there you have it, a different sandwich for every month of the year; no matter when you start your culinary year, you can look forward to 12 months of delicious sandwiches.
+You can make it even better by using a Air Fryer chicken breast.
+It’s a great way to keep it healthy.
 Which one was your favorite recipe?